Carola-Bibiane Schönlieb works on the algorithms which make it possible to extract information reliably and efficiently from imaging data

 Having worked with researchers in a variety of areas of application, I appreciate the importance of data-adaptiveness and mathematical imaging methodologies that are bespoke to a particular application.
 In my recent research I have pursued the development of mathematical imaging methods that are rigorous but nonetheless adaptive to the imaging data at hand, bringing ideas from machine learning such as bilevel optimisation and deep neural networks to the framework of variational models and PDEs.

-I would like to acknowledge all her fantastic collaborators without whom this work and its prospect would not have been possible.
+I would like to acknowledge all the fantastic collaborators without whom this work and its prospect would have been impossible.
 Special thanks for the model-based learning in imaging work go to Juan Carlos De Los Reyes, Ozan Öktem and Simon Arridge.

 Professor Carola-Bibiane Schönlieb